annulen/sysdig-wiki/sysdig-Manual.md

 NAME
 ----

-sysdig - Interactively dump and analyze system calls
+sysdig - the definitive system and process troubleshooting tool

 SYNOPSIS
 --------